 - Cashews-I like to soak my cashews overnight.
 This makes them much easier to blend.

-- Garlic and salt-For flavor.
+- Garlic and onion powder-For flavor.

 - Garnishes-Green onions, lime juice, hot sauce, fresh cilantro, dairy free cheese, dairy free sour cream, nutritional yeast, vegan sour cream, or even green chilis.